 Lancashire (LAN) & Greater Manchester (GTM):

 Greater Manchester Cemeteries: Crumpsall Cemetery (Manchester Great & New Synagogue Burial Board) Tel: 0161 740 3717 / 0161 792 8399 or email them.
 They will tell you how to get information from the burial register.
 A plan of Failsworth Jewish Cemetery can be seen here.
-Other Manchester Cemeteries can be found at this link.
+Manchester Cemeteries, including Jewish burials in municipal cemeteries, can be searched here.
+Additionally, Manchester and District Council of Synagogues have a searchable database.
 Manchester Central Library (see below) holds some burial book invoices, permits for tombstones and reserved graves books.
 See this link.

 Greater Manchester Police Museum, Newton Street, Manchester M11ES telephone 0161 856 3287 All correspondence must be addressed to the Chief Constable at PO BOX 22 (S West PDO), Chester House, Boyer St., Manchester M16 ORE is useful for alien registration documents.
 (Submitted by Susan McPhedran)